From GitHub to Git Home: Self-Hosting Your Repositories with Gitea

 tar czf gitea-backup-$(date +%F).tar.gz gitea postgres

 Self-hosting is not a moral victory to be pursued at all costs.
 If your goal is maximum visibility for an open-source project, GitHub’s network effect is real: that is where contributors already are, where the ecosystem of integrations lives, and where a star count signals legitimacy.
 If you need bulletproof uptime without becoming your own sysadmin, a hosted platform absorbs that operational burden for you.
 And the moment you self-host, you own the patching, the backups, and the 3am pager when the disk fills.
-Many people run both: public projects on GitHub for reach, and private or personal work on Gitea for control.
+The pragmatic answer for most setups I have run is to use both: public projects on GitHub for reach, and private or personal work on Gitea for control, with mirroring keeping the two in sync.
 That hybrid is not a compromise; it is just using the right tool for each job.

 Gitea gives you a real git forge that runs on hardware you control, sips resources, and feels instantly familiar.
 In one Docker Compose file you have repositories, issues, pull requests, CI, and mirroring, all owned outright.
 Push your first repo over SSH, set up a nightly backup, mirror your important GitHub projects as insurance, and you have brought your code home without giving up any of the conveniences that made hosted forges popular in the first place.